-Everett, Washington is home to good and hard-working people.
-We know, because we’ve been representing their legal interests for more than 40 years.
+Everett, WA is home to good and hard-working people.
+We know, because our Everett Personal Injury Lawyers have been representing their legal interests for more than 40 years.

 Unfortunately, accidents are a part of life, and they happen every day in Everett.
 This doesn’t mean that you have to simply sit down and take it, though.